-- An employer who is dissatisfied with (1) - the type of business or occupation on the basis of which an insurer charges the premium required to insure him under this Act: - the amount of the premium which an insurer assesses as (b) required to insure him under this Act at the time of issue or renewal of the policy,
+- (1) An employer who is dissatisfied with - (a) the type of business or occupation on the basis of which an insurer charges the premium required to insure him under this Act: - (b) the amount of the premium which an insurer assesses as required to insure him under this Act at the time of issue or renewal of the policy, may appeal against the classification or assessment to WorkCover WA in the manner and within the time provided in subsections (2) and (4).

-- The appeal is made by giving written notice of it to WorkCover (2) WA and the insurer within one month of being informed of the classification or assessment or within such further time as WorkCover WA may, in the circumstances of the case, consider it is reasonable to allow, stating the grounds of objection and the classification or assessment, as the case may be, the employer seeks. - Notwithstanding the notice of appeal the employer is to pay the premium as assessed by the insurer and the insurer is to issue or renew the policy. - (4) WorkCover WA may fix a time and place for the hearing of an appeal pursuant to subsection (1) and laying down its own procedure may hear and determine the appeal and, as the case page 194 As at 18 Oct 2010 Version 08-j0-01
+- (2) The appeal is made by giving written notice of it to WorkCover WA and the insurer within one month of being informed of the classification or assessment or within such further time as WorkCover WA may, in the circumstances of the case, consider it is reasonable to allow, stating the grounds of objection and the classification or assessment, as the case may be, the employer seeks. - (3) Notwithstanding the notice of appeal the employer is to pay the premium as assessed by the insurer and the insurer is to issue or renew the policy. - (4) WorkCover WA may fix a time and place for the hearing of an appeal pursuant to subsection (1) and laying down its own procedure may hear and determine the appeal and, as the case